syncfusion-content/wpf-docs/wpf/SfImageEditor/Crop.md

 ![Ratio cropping](Images/CroppingRatio.png)

-Below method with get the rect in terms of percentage to select the cropping area.
+The following method gets the rect in terms of percentage to select the cropping area.

 {% tabs %}